 - The last 10 credits are subject to very flexible definition, and students are to check with their department advisor for the option to either enroll in Independent Study courses (484 and 485 levels) or appropriate cognates courses based on the individual academic interests of the student.

 Study-abroad credits may be substituted for any course that counts toward the concentration, after approval by the department.

-Learning Outcomes for the B.A. in Modern Languages and Cultures (All Majors)
+Learning Outcomes for the Bachelor of Arts in Modern Languages and Cultures (All Majors)

 - Students engage in conversations, provide and obtain information, express feelings and emotions, and exchange opinions in the language studied.

 - Students understand and interpret written and spoken forms of the language studied on a variety of topics.

 - Students present information, concepts, and ideas to an audience of listeners or readers on a variety of topics in the target language.

 - Students demonstrate an understanding of the relationship between the practices and perspectives of the culture studied.